2017-12-30

 Quick summary: (too) long, interesting, enjoyable (as long as you skip stuff), but ultimately unacceptable.

 A famous work; here's its wiki entry.
 I'm not going to bother attack its many faults too strongly, because they are too obvious.
 If you want to read someone disliking it, try CIP.
 As a token: the many long dense passages of philosophy - Rand's "Objectivism" - that lard the book get increasingly boring as they repeat.
-This culminates in John Galt's 70-page 2-3 hour speech on the radio, which is more like something you'd get in Cuba or communist Russia than in the cold West.
+This culminates in John Galt's 70-page 2-3 hour speech on the radio, which is more like something you'd get in Cuba or communist Russia than in the cold West (so long it even makes a joke at Volokh).
 Some of the characters - the dashing pirate - are laughably implausible.
 But enough criticism (errm, I won't keep to that.
 Sorry).

 The image the book conjures up - of a fading darkening America crumbling under the weight of an unproductive, uncomprehending and eventually almost unwittingly hostile bureaucracy or parasitic class is well done, and will strike a chord with anyone who actually makes things.
 Those who work for the govt may be less impressed (token: I find her hatred of all govt funded research ridiculous.
 But hey, I was a govt-funded scientist for years).
 But Rand's solution - that all the able folk withdraw their labour and their physical selves and rebuild society in a quiet corner before, presumably, walking into the territory emptied by starvation, cold and strife is hard to see as acceptable.
 As an aside, at the present day, the central core of the hardened capitalist struggling to keep a railroad - yes, a railroad - going seems very quaint and 50s.